Sheriff: Inmates to be cuffed in hearings after lawyer hit

 "There was a big push to have officers trained to deal with crises, trained to identify folks with mental illnesses, trained to make better decisions about who they were going to arrest, and it seems like going into a hospital to arrest someone who is acting out in a psychotic state, consistent with their psychosis, only seems to transfer the issue to jail," Weeks said.

-Tony, who was recently appointed by Gov. Ron DeSantis to replace Sheriff Scott Israel, responded to the criticism.
-He said he's also troubled that an inmate would attack an officer of the court, but the answer is more security.
+Tony, who was recently appointed by Gov. Ron DeSantis to replace Sheriff Scott Israel, said he too is troubled that an inmate would attack an officer of the court, but the answer is more security.

 "Although I understand their concern that having deputies standing close to the inmates or having them wear handcuffs or shackles could imply guilt, they must in turn understand that their requests made it possible for this unusual situation to occur," Tony said.